TheFacc/thefacc.github.io/content/learn/deep-learning-2.md

     * The <span style="text-decoration:underline;">contracting</span> path follows the typical architecture of a CNN.
 It consists of the repeated application of two 3x3 convolutions (unpadded convolutions), each followed by a ReLU and a 2x2 max pooling operation with stride 2 for downsampling.
 At each downsampling step we double the number of feature channels.
     * Every step in the <span style="text-decoration:underline;">expansive</span> path consists of an upsampling of the feature map followed by a 2x2 convolution (“up-convolution”) that halves the number of feature channels, a <span style="text-decoration:underline;">concatenation</span> with the correspondingly cropped feature map from the contracting path, and two 3x3 convolutions, each followed by a ReLU.
     * The <span style="text-decoration:underline;">cropping</span> is necessary due to the loss of border pixels in every convolution.
 At the final layer a 1x1 convolution is used to map each 64-component feature vector to the desired number of classes.
 The network has 23 conv layers in total.
-        <v-img src="/learn/deep-learning_unet.jpg" width="500"></v-img>
+        <md-img src="/learn/deep-learning_unet.jpg" width="500"></md-img>
     * Note that the net is symmetric, and that the skip connections are used in the upsampling path, they're concatenated and mixed in a learnable manner using convolution!
     * _Combining fine layers and coarse layers lets the model make <span style="text-decoration:underline;">local</span> predictions that respect <span style="text-decoration:underline;">global</span> structure._
-* <v-icon>mdi-check</v-icon> **True**: InstanceSegm network returns both segments and bounding boxes / architectures for semantic segmentation can have a shape similar to a convolutional autoencoder
+* <md-icon>mdi-check</md-icon> **True**: InstanceSegm network returns both segments and bounding boxes / architectures for semantic segmentation can have a shape similar to a convolutional autoencoder
-* <v-icon>mdi-close</v-icon> **False**: InstSegm and SemSegm are different problems solved by the same networks / in order to train a InstSegm network, it is necessary to finetune a SemSegm network first / Fully convolutionalization is a way to modify without training a classifier, to become a (very coarse) InstSegm network
+* <md-icon>mdi-close</md-icon> **False**: InstSegm and SemSegm are different problems solved by the same networks / in order to train a InstSegm network, it is necessary to finetune a SemSegm network first / Fully convolutionalization is a way to modify without training a classifier, to become a (very coarse) InstSegm network

 <br>